Modern day treasure hunters: geocaching in New Zealand

 The task of finding a cache can be broken down into a few of simple steps.
 Step one: open the free geocaching app and turn on location.
 All nearby caches will appear marked by a coloured dot.
 Step two: select a cache and using either a phone or GPS, travel to the marked location.
 Step three: using the hint, locate the cache (without raising suspicion and watching out for “muggles”, or non-cachers).

 Successful?
 There’s a piece of paper to write a username on, then mark it as found on the app – another one ticked off.
 While locating a geocache can be a straightforward affair, finding it can be another story.
 The cache itself can be anything from a lip-balm container to a Tupperware box, and they are ranked from one to five for the difficulty to find and terrain.
 The colour dot on the map relates the type of cache it is, from traditional to mystery caches.
-There are plenty of free caches to find but to find more requires the user to sign-up as a premium member; three months is $14.99 or $44.99 for a year.
+There are plenty of free caches to find but to find more requires the user to sign-up as a premium member.

 By day, Sophie works for the Blind Foundation but she moonlights as the unofficial events coordinator for the New Zealand geocaching community.
 She’s currently organizing a mega event for Labour Weekend, which will see about 500 geocachers come together to swap tips, tell tales and finally put faces to the geocaching usernames.
 (Sophie is yorkshirekiwi83.)
 On a smaller scale, there are CITO (Cache In Trash Out) events, where geocachers and local councils join forces to clean up parks and walking tracks.